Dehazing Ultrasound using Diffusion Models: Methods

 Naturally, we are interested in reversing this diffusion process, so that we can sample from $\bx_0 \sim p(\bx_0)$.
 The reverse diffusion process is also a diffusion process given by the reverse-time SDE \cite{songScoreBasedGenerativeModeling2021}:

 where $\Bar{\mathbf{w}}_t$ is the standard Wiener process in the reverse direction.
 The gradient of the log-likelihood of the data with respect to itself, a.k.a. the \textit{score function}, arises from the reverse-time SDE.
 The score function is a gradient field pointing back to the data manifold and can intuitively be used to guide a random sample from the base distribution $\pi(\bx)$ to the desired data distribution $p(\bx_0)$.
 The score function itself can be learned by a neural network $s_\theta(\bx_t, t)$ parameterized by weights $\theta$.
 These weights can be optimized using score-matching techniques, such as denoising score-matching (DSM) \cite{vincentConnectionScoreMatching2011}.
-The objective of DSM is given by: where $q(\bx_t|\bx_0)\sim\mathcal{N}$ is the perturbation kernel of the diffusion process which is also Gaussian due to the properties of the SDE.
-Given a sufficiently large dataset $\mathcal{X} = \left\{\bx_0^{(1)}, \bx_0^{(2)}, \ldots, \bx_0^{(|\mathcal{X}|)}\right\}\sim p(\bx_0)$ and enough model capacity, DSM enables approximating the true score $s_\theta(\bx_t, t)\simeq \nabla_{\bx_t}\log p(\bx_t)$.
-During inference, we can substitute our learned score in \eqref{eq:reverse_diff} and discretize the reverse-time diffusion process into a sequence of time steps $\left\{0=t_0, t_1, \ldots, t_T=1 \right\}$.
-Numerical samplers such as the Euler-Maruyama method \cite{songScoreBasedGenerativeModeling2021} can be used to solve the discretized reverse-time SDE in an iterative fashion using the trained score network.
-The update rule for this inference procedure is given by:
+The objective of DSM is given by: